BonsaiDen/JavaScript-Garden/README.md

 [many others](https://github.com/BonsaiDen/JavaScript-Garden/graphs/contributors)
 who've worked hard to provide translations or fixes.

-It's currently maintained by [Tim Ruffles](http://twitter.com/timruffles).
+It was maintained by [Tim Ruffles](http://twitter.com/timruffles) from 2013-2020ish.

 ## Contributing